hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> s.find_peaks(method='max')
     >>> s.find_peaks(method='minmax')

-These methods are searching peaks using maximum (and mimimum) values in the image.
+These methods search for peaks using maximum (and mimimum) values in the image.
 There all have a ``distance`` parameter to set the minimum distance between the peaks.

 - the ``'local_max'`` method uses the :py:func:`skimage.feature.peak_local_max`
   function (``distance`` and ``threshold`` parameters are mapped to ``min_distance`` and ``threshold_abs``, respectively).